mikemckiernan/cloud-native-docs/review/pr-24/_sources/PARTNER-SELF-VALIDATION-README.rst.txt

 * Specify a GitHub username that NVIDIA can refer to when end users open GitHub issues specific to the partner self-validated stack.

+Performing the preceding steps is not a guarantee that NVIDIA will include your self-validated configuration in the GPU Operator documentation.

 *****************************